LuzFaltex/RavenRockDocs/docs/lore/races/pupuhiKoi.md

 # The Pupuhi-Koi

 > [!NOTE]
-> The Pupuhi-Koi are a closed species, meaning applications for characters will not be accepted and you are not allowed to use the species to create your own character.
+> The Pupuhi-Koi are a closed species, meaning you are not allowed to use the species to create your own character, even outside of RavenRock.
 Applications applying with Pupuhi-Koi characters will be rejected.

 Pupuhi-Koi means "sharp fang" in Maori and is the name of the species of the gods on RavenRock.
 Every Pupuhi-Koi is a god, though unlike the gods of Greco-Roman cultures, not all gods have aspects.
 It is common for many minor gods to not have an aspect at all.